-Bungee jumping can be dangerous and accidents occur.
-If you undertake this activity you should satisfy yourself that the company is using the most up-to-date equipment and safety features, and that they are fully licensed and insured.
+Extreme sports, including bungee jumping can be dangerous.
+Make sure the company is using the most up-to-date equipment and safety features, and that they are fully licensed and insured.

 Take particular care when swimming off coastal areas, especially during monsoon season.
-Strong riptides have drowned people in several areas including Phuket, Koh Chang, Hua Hin, Cha-am, Rayong and Pattaya and the Koh Samui archipelago.
+Strong riptides have drowned people in several areas including Phuket, Koh Chang, Hua Hin, Cha-am, Rayong, Pattaya and the Koh Samui archipelago.
 Always comply with warning signs, especially red flags, and only swim from approved beaches.

 Jellyfish can swim close to the shore, particularly during the rainy season.
 Their sting can be fatal.
 If in doubt take local advice from hotel management and dive centres.

-Take care when swimming, diving, kayaking or white water rafting in rivers or close to waterfalls, particularly in the rainy season from May to October.
+Take care when swimming, diving, kayaking or white water rafting in rivers or close to waterfalls, particularly in the rainy season.
 Currents can be extremely strong.